crate/crate-howtos/docs/best-practices/data-import.rst

   DROP OK, 1 row affected (... sec)

-There's nothing wrong with this method and it does the job, but it's not very performant and therefore not what we want to use in a real world application.
+There's nothing wrong with this method and it does the job, but it's not very performant and therefore not what you would want to use in a real world application.

 .. _import_shards_replicas: